-We present MangaVQA, a benchmark for evaluating to what extent LMMs can understand manga in a human-like way through contextual visual question answering, and MangaOCR, a consolidated benchmark for in-page text recognition.
-Together, they cover both textual and narrative aspects of multimodal manga understanding.
-To establish a strong baseline, we develop MangaLMM, a specialized model jointly finetuned on OCR and VQA tasks.
-Experiments show that even state-of-the-art proprietary LMMs struggle with manga's unique complexity, while MangaLMM performs well across both tasks.
-By releasing open benchmarks, synthetic data, and a strong open-source baseline, we aim to advance research in multimodal manga understanding.
+We presented MangaVQA, a benchmark for evaluating how well LMMs can understand manga in a human-like manner through contextual visual question answering, and MangaOCR, a consolidated benchmark for in-page text recognition.
+Together, they cover both the textual and narrative aspects of multimodal manga understanding.
+To establish a strong baseline, we developed MangaLMM, a specialized model jointly finetuned on OCR and VQA tasks.
+Experiments show that even state-of-the-art proprietary LMMs struggle with the unique complexity of manga, while MangaLMM performs well across both tasks.
+By releasing open benchmarks, synthetic data, and a strong open-source baseline, we aim to foster future research on multimodal manga understanding.
 Our work provides a concrete example of building and evaluating context-aware, domain-specialized LMMs, serving as a practical reference for similar research in other domains.